raceland - R package for a pattern-based, zoneless method for analysis and visualization of racial topography

 - raceland: Describing local racial patterns of racial landscapes at different spatial scales [Read more]

 - raceland: Describing local pattern of racial landscape using SocScape grids [Read more]

 Dasymetric modeling in R

-This is set of scripts used to perform dasymetric modeling.
-This set of scripts use following R libraries: DBI, RSQLite, rgdal, rgrass7.
+This is a set of scripts used to perform dasymetric modeling.
+This set of scripts use the following R libraries: DBI, RSQLite, rgdal, rgrass7.

-The complete description of performing dasymetric modeling for the entire U.S using R is presented in paper "Dasymetric modelling of population distribution – large data approach." published in Quaestiones Geographicae 38(1) by A.Dmowska.
+The complete description of performing dasymetric modeling for the entire U.S using R is presented in the paper "Dasymetric modeling of population distribution – large data approach." published in Quaestiones Geographicae 38(1) by A.Dmowska.

 Gridded-based racial dot map in R

-This script implements procedure of calculating racial dot map from high-resolution race-specific grids.
+This script implements the procedure of calculating racial dot maps from high-resolution race-specific grids.